-Clearway Energy LLC, together with its consolidated subsidiaries, or the Company, is an energy infrastructure investor in and owner of modern, sustainable and long-term contracted assets across North America.
-The Company is indirectly owned by Global Infrastructure Partners III.
-Global Infrastructure Management, LLC is an independent fund manager that invests in infrastructure assets in energy and transport sectors, and Global Infrastructure Partners III is its third equity fund.
-The Company is sponsored by GIP through GIP's portfolio company, CEG.
+Clearway Energy, Inc., together with its consolidated subsidiaries, or the Company, is a publicly-traded energy infrastructure investor in and owner of modern, sustainable and long-term contracted assets across North America.
+The Company is sponsored by GIP III Zephyr Acquisition Partners, L.P. through its portfolio company, CEG.
+GIP is an independent fund manager that invests in infrastructure assets in energy and transport sectors.